 At some point in your appliance’s lifetime, you may notice that it’s just not cooling like it should be.
 A refrigerator that’s working at a subpar level poses a serious health and safety risk.
 Undercooled food, especially meat, poultry, fish and dairy products, can quickly grow microorganisms.

-To properly cool your food, the fridge's temperature should reach no higher than 40 degrees Fahrenheit.
+To properly cool your food, the fridge’s temperature should reach no higher than 40 degrees Fahrenheit.
 The freezer should stay at a frigid zero degrees.
-If your refrigerator is missing the mark when it comes to cooling your food, take a look at what some of the common culprits are.
+If your refrigerator is missing t

 Not all cooling problems are serious issues.
 Sometimes a warm fridge has a simple cause that any homeowner can easily remedy.
 The temperature setting is one such problem.